0xptek/Ananya-birthday/README.md

 # 💗 Happy Birthday, Ananya

-A small birthday surprise made with love, memories, and lots of effort.
+A heartfelt birthday surprise created with love, memories, and a little bit of magic.

-This website was created as a special gift to celebrate **Ananya's Birthday**.
-It includes a beautiful photo gallery, cherished memories, heartfelt words, and a little bit of magic through animations.
+This website was **designed and developed by Ptek** on behalf of **Mayank** as a special birthday gift for **Ananya**.
+It brings together beautiful memories, heartfelt messages, and elegant animations to create a memorable birthday experience.

 ## ✨ Features

 - 🎂 Elegant birthday landing page
-- 📸 Photo & memory gallery
+- 📸 Photo & Memory Gallery
-- 💌 Personal letter
+- 💌 Heartfelt Letter
-- 💖 Floating hearts & smooth animations
+- 💖 Floating Hearts & Smooth Animations
-- 📱 Responsive design
+- 📱 Fully Responsive Design

 ## 🛠️ Built With